A development that gives everything back.

 • Revenue share to homestead associations

-At the end of the lease, the entire 22.7-acre property is gifted to DHHL.
+At the end of the lease, the entire 22.7 acres are gifted to DHHL.

 Early Native Hawaiian Homesteaders.